Skip to main content

 Automation

-What Is Test Harness?
+What is Test Harness?

 A test harness is the collection of software, tools, and configuration that enables automated tests to execute, including the test runner, assertion libraries, reporting tools, and supporting infrastructure.